Montreal-Quakers/website/_pages/qc.md

 [Contact us](/contact) for details, or contact the worship group directly via email at [quebec@montreal.quaker.ca](mailto:quebec@montreal.quaker.ca){: rel="noopener" target="_blank"} or via [Facebook](https://www.facebook.com/QuakersQuebecCanada/){: rel="noopener" target="_blank"}.

 ## On Zoom
-The second Sunday of every month is in French at the [Montreal Meeting Zoom](/greene-centre).

-Meetings on Tuesdays at 6:30 p.m. in French on Zoom in 2023:
+Meetings on Tuesdays at 6:30 p.m. in French on Zoom in 2024:

-17 January
+16 January
-21 February
+20 February
-21 March
+19 March
-18 Avpil
+16 April
-16 May
+21 May
-20 June
+18 June
-18 July
+16 July
-15 August
+20 August
-19 September
+17 September
-17 October
+15 October
-21 November
+19 November
-19 Décember
+17 Décember

 [Request the link](mailto:quebec@montreal.quaker.ca) if you're not already on the Quebec City Worship Group's mailing list.